Filters

 Note: Quick filters and advanced filters are applied independently of one another.
 If you set both quick and advanced filters, the two sets of filters are combined using AND logic.
 If the same field is used in both the quick and advanced filters, this may result in conflicts between the filters.

-1. Click Show quick filters within a list view to open the Quick filter sidebar.
+1. Click Show quick filters within a grid or list view to open the quick filter pane.

-2. In the filter sidebar, click the + button, Choose Fields, to select fields.
+2. In the filter pane, click the Choose Fields button + to select fields to filter by.

-4. To remove a field value, click the x in the filter value box.
+6. To remove a value from the available options, click the x in the value box.

-5. To remove an entire field from the Quick filter, expand the More menu ••• to the right of the field name, and select Remove from pane.
+7. To remove an entire field from the filter, click the More button ••• for the field, and select Remove from pane.

-The following table describes how to quickly activate and manage filters.
+The following table describes how to activate and manage filters.

 Action Procedure

-Select a field value Left click on a value to toggle it on or off.
-Only values that are selected will be used in the filtering.
+Select a field value Left click on a value to turn it on or off.
+Only values that are selected are used in the filter.

 Select a field value and clear all others.
 Ctrl+left click on a deselected value.

-Exclude a specific value Right-click on the value to exclude.
+Exclude a specific value Right-click on the value to exclude it.
 This action sets the field value with a Not equal to operator.
 The value is displayed with a strike-through notation.

-Select all / Deselect all Expand the More menu ••• to the right of the field name, and choose Select All, Deselect All, or Select None.
+Select all / Deselect all Click the More button ••• to the right of the field name, and choose Select All, Deselect All, or Select None.
 This option is available for fields with multiple values.

-Click the buttons in the sidebar.
-When collapsed, fields with active filters are indicated by a blue dot.
+Click the Collapse filter groups button or Expand filter groups button in the sidebar.
+When collapsed, fields with active filters are indicated by a notification dot.

 Filtering is not possible on memo or long string fields.
 You can search memo and long string fields using the grid search.
 For details, see Search.